Special Report - Golden Loophole: How an alleged Turkish crime ring helped Iran

 One commodity that Iran was permitted to purchase with its money was gold.
 A veritable Turkish gold rush ensued with bullion shipped to Iran in everything from couriers' rucksacks to airplane cargo holds.

-Turkish gold exports to Iran exploded from one tonne in 2011 to 125.8 tonnes in 2012, worth $6.5 billion, according to the Turkish statistical institute.
-Another 85 tonnes, worth $4.6 billion, were exported that year to the United Arab Emirates, a known transshipment point to Iran.
+Turkish gold exports to Iran exploded from one metric tons in 2011 to 125.8 metric tons in 2012, worth $6.5 billion, according to the Turkish statistical institute.
+Another 85 metric tons, worth $4.6 billion, were exported that year to the United Arab Emirates, a known transshipment point to Iran.

 The police report alleges that Zarrab and a network of companies he controlled were running much of the gold trade with Iran, sometimes via Dubai.
 "It is understood that, to overcome sanctions and move money to Iran, Riza Sarraf used Turkey as a stepping stone," the report states.